Get instant quote

 Removing water soluble support material from a Polyjet (material jetting) printer

-How to optimize designs for printing supports with material jetting?
+How to optimize designs for printing supports with material jetting

 Do you need support structures for SLS?

+Selective Laser Sintering (SLS) 3D printers fuse powdered material in a chamber using a laser.
 For SLS, there’s no need for support structures since the powder acts as a form of support when the object is built up layer by layer.
 This gives a lot of design freedom but also generally increases the cost and time to print a part.
 SLS requires time for the build chamber to cool down and cleaning the print requires a multi-step finishing process, including removing unfused powder, typically with an air gun.

 When printing with SLS, the unfused powder surrounding the print functions as a natural support structure that's also easy to remove